ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 Serialize your RDF the way you like and make it accessible as a single file.
 It's the easiest and often the cheapest way to publish your data.
 However, if someone just wants to know something about a single subject (or resource) in your data dump, he'd have to download the entire data dump.
-That's cumbersome, and makes your data not as re-usable as it could be.
+That's cumbersome and makes your data not as re-usable as it could be.
 All processing and querying efforts are left to the downloader.
 Furthermore, data dumps are hard to manage and therefore likely to be outdated.

 **Subject pages** to the rescue!
 Make the RDF data available through HTTP at the location where you'd expect it: at _the same link as the resource IRI_.
-Doing this makes your data truly linked, since every resource can now be downloaded separately and automatically.
+Doing this makes your data truly linked since every resource can now be downloaded separately and automatically.
 Subject pages can be either _static_ or _dynamic_.
 Static subject pages are simply RDF files hosted on some URL.
 Sharing static subject pages is very simple, but static data is hard to maintain or edit.
 Dynamic pages are generated by a server, so the underlying data could be edited by any framework.
-Another advantage of using dynamic subject pages, is that you can serialize to many different formats.
+Another advantage of using dynamic subject pages is that you can serialize to many different formats.
 You can show HTML to humans and RDF to computers.
 For example, our project [Argu](https://argu.co) (an online democracy and discussion tool) works like this.
 Visit a webpage (or subject page) (e.g. [argu.co/nederland/m/46](https://argu.co/nederland/m/46)).
 If you want the same content as linked data, add a serialization extension (e.g. [.ttl](https://argu.co/nederland/m/46.ttl)) or use [HTTP Accept Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept).
-Note that even though this project serializes to all sorts of RDF formats, the project itself does not use an RDF database / triple store.
+Note that even though this project serializes all sorts of RDF formats, the project itself does not use an RDF database / triple store.

 Perhaps the most popular and easiest way to publish linked data is with **annotated pages**.
 Remember the RDFa serialization format, discussed above?
 That's annotated pages.